tutek1/DTLabs/02_Player/lab02.md

 ## Better Camera - Rotate with Mouse
 Duration: hh:mm:ss

-The camera should rotate around the player like in any **third-person** game.
+The camera should rotate around the player, similar to most **third-person** games.

 ### Getting the mouse input
 The easiest way to gather mouse movement is to use the `_input()` function.
 This function is also part of the Godot lifecycle and is called every time a user input happens on every node in the tree.